witnessmenow/youtube-livestream-arduino/README.md

 - Checking if a channel is live
 - Check how many viewers a stream has
 - Retrieve live stream messages
-- Retrieve super-chats and super-stickers (Untested, no examples)
+- Retrieve super-chats and super-stickers (Untested)

 ### What needs to be added: